Bali Day of Silence

 Nyepi night skies are amazing since the island has almost no ambient light.
 Expect dazzling stars like you may never see again.
 Shooting stars are a highlight.

-Swim or soak in the pool, hit the hotel gym, check in for a magical massage and eat a lavish lunch then relax into the evening.
+Swim or soak in the pool, hit the hotel gym, check-in for a magical massage, and eat a lavish lunch then relax into the evening.

-Before the lock-down, Bali goes through a frenzy of extraordinary ceremonies in the led up to the day of silence.
+Before the lock-down, Bali goes through a frenzy of extraordinary ceremonies in the led-up to the day of silence.

 Be sure to watch the parades that take place across the island on the evening of March 24.
-For many months the Balinese have spent an enormous amount time making huge and horrific creatures called Ogoh-Ogoh.
+For many months the Balinese have spent an enormous amount of time making huge and horrific creatures called Ogoh-Ogoh.
 They are made of wood and steel covered in papier-mache and fabric.
-They represent evil spirits and some are hugely funny and include pigs with selfie sticks and blue haired men with multiple long dangling breasts and glowing red eyes.
+They represent evil spirits and some are hugely funny and include pigs with selfie sticks and blue-haired men with multiple long dangling breasts and glowing red eyes.

 The Ogoh Ogoh are paraded through the streets escorted by kids making as much noise as possible with cymbals and pots and pans.
 The idea is to attract evil spirits and when the parade is over many of the Ogoh Ogoh are set on fire and burnt to the ground to rid the village of evil for the year ahead.

 Festivities erupt at night with local orchestras playing deep traditional trance music and young men wearing only sarongs dance to the beat.
 Spectators are welcome to watch these amazing traditions.
 Grab a beer and a fan and enjoy the display.